 - Personalise your OpenLearn profile

 - Save your favourite content

 - Get recognition for your learning

 Dr Geraldine Boyle

 Geraldine is a Senior Lecturer (Health) in the School of Health, Wellbeing and Social Care.
-She is a member of the National Mental Capacity Forum and the Socio-Legal Studies Association and is also an Editor for the journal: Health and Social Care in the Community.
+She is a member of the National Mental Capacity Forum and also a member of an NHS Research Ethics Committee and was previously an Associate Editor for the journal: Health and Social Care in the Community.

 Dr Geraldine Boyle's activities